AztecProtocol/aztec-packages/barretenberg/cpp/src/barretenberg/ecc/fields/field_docs.md

 1. Converting from signed int takes the sign into account.
 It takes the absolute value, converts it to montgomery and then negates the result if the original value was negative
 2. Unsigned integers ( <= 64 bits) are just converted to montgomery
 3. uint256_t and uint512_t:
-    1. Truncatee to 256 bits
+    1. Truncate to 256 bits
     2. Subtract the modulus until the value is within field
     3. Convert to montgomery